 So, Shannon and Krystal started organising the move back to Cyprus and Ben started moving all the stuff out of the shop and trying to get it tidy.
 Things were going well and then….EVERYTHING ground to a halt.
 Yes, this was march 2020, the month the whole world shutdown.
 Shannon and Krystal get trapped in Australia and Ben gets trapped in his apartment in Larnaca, 40 minutes away from the shop and unable to go outside his post code.
 Their hopes for being ready for the 2020 season were shattered!

-Things started slowly rolling again around August when they applied to the Cyprus Business registrar.
-Success, In October they obtain a business licence to the company Get Wet Divers ltd. Ben immediately went out and applied for a bank account so they can start renovating the shop.
-It took 7 weeks.
-7 weeks to get a bank account.
+Things started slowly rolling again around August when they applied to the Cyprus Business Registrar.
+Success!
+In October they obtained a business licence for their company – Get Wet Divers Ltd. Ben immediately went out and applied for a bank account so they could start renovating the shop.
+It took 7 weeks!
+7 weeks to get a bank account!
 While that was processing Ben, Shannon and Krystal came up with the branding for the centre.
 They noticed most dive centres here have a blue colour scheme.
 They decided they wanted to be different so went with yellow, bright yellow, eye catching yellow.

-Once the bank acount opened and funds cleared they made a to-do board to keep track of whats happening and so Ben can show Shannon and Krystal where he’s up to.
+Once the bank account opened and funds cleared they made a to-do board to keep track of what’s happening and so Ben could show Shannon and Krystal where he’s up to.
 Yes, that’s a lot of jobs.

-Ben decided to start with the job that would make the biggest impact, and he needed the moral boost.
+Ben decided to start with the job that would have the biggest impact and give him a moral boost.
 He decided to start painting.
-The current colour scheme was a dark browny red for the pillars and a very pale yellow/off white that looks like it might actually be about 3 decades worth of cigarette smoke stains.
-So Ben got started with his nice white walls with a Get Wet yellow accent wall.
+The current colour scheme was a dark brown-ish red for the pillars and a very pale yellow/off white that looked like it might actually be about three decades worth of cigarette smoke stains.
+So Ben started with his nice white walls with a Get Wet yellow accent wall.

-The behind the reception area got the same treatment.
+Behind the reception area got the same treatment.
 After a bit of self debate, Ben decided to take the shelves and cupboards down before painting.
-His plan was to put them back up but they were all rotten, swollen, and covered in black mould so they ended up in the skip.
+His plan was to put them back up but they were all rotten, swollen and covered in black mould so they ended up in the skip.

 Showers all plumbed in and almost complete, he just needed to put the dividers in and that’s when the second lockdown happened.
 Ben ran out of things to do since there was no more running to the DIY shop, everything ground to a halt, again.

-Luckily this lockdown wasn’t as long and the restrictions were slightly relaxed after 6 weeks, this means all the DIY shops were now open.
-So Ben ventured out, hoping he can still remember how to talk to people, to get some lights.
+Luckily this lockdown wasn’t as long and the restrictions were slightly relaxed after 6 weeks, this meant all the DIY shops were now open.
+So Ben ventured out, hoping he could still remember how to speak to people, to get some lights.

-After a day of drilling and wiring up lights, then trying to figure out why half of them didn’t work, We had new lights and it seem to make the place look much bigger, and it was quite big before.
+After a day of drilling and wiring up lights, then trying to figure out why half of them didn’t work, we had new lights, which seemed to make the place look much bigger, and it was quite big before.